CBEP-SoCB-Details/WWTF_Discharges/Derived_Data/Annual_Nitrogen_Concentration_Data.md

 In preliminary review, we found standard deviations scale with medians and means.
 There is little difference in these data between medians and means.
-Since we are adding up totals, we prefer the means, because calculating the mean is a linear function.
+Since we are adding up totals, we prefer the means, because calculating the mean is a linear function, so a sum of means is the mean of sums.

 ## Assemble Summary Tibble